 Note that you’ll need to purchase a separate unmanaged switch to provide multiple Gigabit Ethernet connections if you need this capability.

-Best router for ultrafast broadband connections: Ubiquiti ER-4
+Best router for ultrafast broadband connections up to 300 Mbps: Ubiquiti ER-4

-The ER-4 is a very powerful router with four 1 GHz CPU cores and 1 GB RAM, and it is the router that we use.
-It has functioned without problem for many months without a reboot and has delivered outstanding performance in terms of throughputs and latency.
-With SQM enabled, it is able to achieve throughputs of 300–350 Mbps.
-This makes it suitable for FTTP connections with download speeds up to 330 Mbps.
+The ER-4 is a very powerful router with four 1 GHz CPU cores and 1 GB RAM, and it is the router that we used for a long time before purchasing the more powerful Ubiquiti UniFi Dream Machine Pro (listed below).
+The ER-4 is ultra-reliable.
+It simply functions without problem for months without a reboot and delivers outstanding performance in terms of throughputs and latency.
+With SQM enabled to mitigate bufferbloat, it is able to achieve throughputs of 300–350 Mbps.
+This makes it suitable for FTTP connections with download speeds up to 300 Mbps.

 While the ER-4 is significantly more expensive than the ER-X, it is still substantially cheaper than premium ‘gaming’ routers and, for the same price, you would be able to add a high-quality, separate WiFi Access Point (and have the opportunity to place this optimally).